-Ben Plocher (Manager of Educational Activities) holds a BM with honors from Butler University in Indianapolis and an MM in vocal performance from Southern Methodist University in Dallas.
+Ben Jewell-Plocher (Director of Education) holds a BM with honors from Butler University in Indianapolis and an MM in vocal performance from Southern Methodist University in Dallas.
 At Butler, he appeared in numerous productions and oratorio works including Trouble in Tahiti (Trio), Handel’s Messiah (Soloist), and Company (Paul).
 Credits include Carmen and La fille du regiment (Indianapolis Opera), Dido and Aeneas (Sorcerer) and The Tender Land (Top) with Meadows Opera Theatre, Of Mice and Men and La Cenerentola with Fort Worth Opera Festival, and The Tender Land (Top) at the Georgetown Festival of the Arts in Georgetown, TX.

 Administratively, Ben served as Operations Manager for the Indianapolis Children’s Choir from 2006-2007 and as a member of the residence life faculty at Interlochen Arts Academy from 2009-2011.
-Benjamin also worked behind-the-scenes for three seasons at the St. Louis MUNY, with production credits including The Little Mermaid, Footloose, Damn Yankee’s, and Seven Brides for Seven Brothers.
+Ben also worked behind-the-scenes for three seasons at the St. Louis MUNY, with production credits including The Little Mermaid, Footloose, Damn Yankees, and Seven Brides for Seven Brothers.